Technical writing

 }

-# One question — "how does power stay dark in country X, and what can pierce it?" —
+# One question — "how does power stay dark, and what can pierce it?" —

-# answered six ways, each a plain file an agent can read in one request.
+# answered fourteen ways, each a plain file an agent can read in one request.

 for lens, url in ENDPOINTS.items():

-Related writing: SpyLedger: A Source-Cited Record of the Surveillance Industry and DarkRegister: Tracking the Rollback of Corporate-Ownership Transparency — build write-ups for two of the lenses.
+Related writing: SpyLedger: A Source-Cited Record of the Surveillance Industry, DarkRegister: Tracking the Rollback of Corporate-Ownership Transparency, and Who Owns American Farmland — write-ups for three of the lenses.

 See also: Not All Lists Are Sanctions — the field guide to the authority taxonomy the Sanctions Programs lens rests on, and the Voidly censorship index that anchors the stack.